-There are many points during the process of applying for a U.S. visa or green card that applicants may be tempted to lie.
-For example, they may think that it would be harmless, or essential, to hide a ground of inadmissibility, ignore a previous marriage, or avoid questions about previous overstays at the end of visits to the United States.
+There are many points during the process of applying for a U.S. visa or green card at which applicants might be tempted to lie.
+For example, they might think that it would be harmless, or essential, to hide a ground of inadmissibility, ignore a previous marriage, or avoid questions about previous overstays at the end of visits to the United States.

-If you feel you just can’t complete an immigration form, or attend an interview, without hiding a certain piece of information -- or you really don’t know how to answer or explain a key question -- see a lawyer.
-The lawyer can analyze whether you really have a significant problem, and may be able to show you how to be truthful in a way that doesn’t risk having your application denied.
+If you feel you just can’t complete an immigration form, or attend an interview, without hiding a certain piece of information, or you really don’t know how to answer or explain a key question, see a lawyer.
+The lawyer can analyze whether you really have a significant problem, and might be able to show you how to be truthful in a way that doesn’t risk having your application denied.
 The lawyer will also know how to make use of any exceptions that may apply in your situation, or whether there is a waiver (legal forgiveness) that you can apply for.